West Sussex Carers Online title with a colourful picture of a paperchain of people

 Capital between these two figures incur a £1 tariff for every £250 above the lower figure.

-Capital includes the value of the person's former home unless if is occupied by a partner or relative who is over 60 or who is incapacitated.
-The first 12 weeks of permanent care will receive financial assistance if the capital is below that £19,000 figure.
+Capital includes the value of the person's former home unless it is occupied by a partner or relative who is over 60 or who is incapacitated.
+The first 12 weeks of permanent care will receive financial assistance if the capital is below that £23,000 figure.

 West Sussex does not make carers homeless when someone goes into residential care.
 If someone is living in the property when the owner goes into residential care, the council may place a ''charge'' on the property, which is recovered if and when it is sold.
 However, people who were living in the same house as the person who has gone into residential care, and who were caring for them, may apply for the value of the property to be disregarded in any financial assessment.
 The council has a discretionary power to do this.